Updated on March 9, 2022. Medical content reviewed by Dr. Shatha Atiya.

 To be eligible for medicinal cannabis in NY, a registered cannabis doctor must certify that you suffer from any of the qualifying conditions for a medical card.
 If your illness is not on the list of qualifying conditions, it is unlikely that a medical marijuana doctor will issue you with a cannabis certification.
 And without it, it is impossible to become a medical cannabis patient in New York.

-After reviewing this page, you will know whether you qualify for the New York State (NYS) medical marijuana card.
-Eligible patients should advance to the NYS medical marijuana card page and book a consultation with a registered medical marijuana doctor.
+After reviewing this page, you will find out whether you qualify for the New York State (NYS) medical marijuana card.
+Eligible patients should go to our NYS medical marijuana card page to book a consultation with a registered medical marijuana doctor.
 You will get your marijuana certification in minutes after a brief online appointment.

 How to qualify for medical marijuana in New York – Am I eligible?

-An Empire Stater seeking cannabis treatment will usually ask, “How do I qualify for medical marijuana in New York?”
-Well, you are eligible for medical marijuana in NYC if you meet the following requirements:
+If you are a New Yorker seeking cannabis treatment, you may be wondering “How do I qualify for medical marijuana in New York?”
+Well, you are most likely eligible for medical marijuana in NYC if you meet the following requirements:

 - Adult applicants must be 18 years of age or older.